amora479/website/content/bju/cps105/homework/wp.md

 ![Custom DNS](/bju/cps105/homework/wp-downloads/custom-dns.png)

-Back on Cloudflare, there are likely going to be a lot of junk records from Namecheap.
+Back on Cloudflare, complete the setup and let it scan for existing records.
+There are likely going to be a lot of junk records from Namecheap.
 Delete all the existing records by clicking the `X` off to the side.

 ![Domain Records](/bju/cps105/homework/wp-downloads/domain-record.png)